TLGINO/web3_blog/public/markdown_files/2_1_Keys.md

 - **[0xde0b295669a9fd93d5f28d9ec85e40f4cb697bae](https://etherscan.io/address/0xde0b295669a9fd93d5f28d9ec85e40f4cb697bae)**
   - This is the EthDev account, owned by the Ethereum Foundation, use mainly to fund the development of the Ethereum Network.

+## Transactions:

+I will touch quickly on transactions here, although they are fundamental I believe they are reasonably well understood / easy to understand - meaning if you're reading this you most certainly already know a thing or two about them, that said let us look into them quickly.

+A transaction is a signed message which is sent to the Ethereum network.
+This message is signed using the sender's private key - thus providing undeniable proof that he is the sender.

+Transactions have the following data params:
+- from: sender address
+- to: receiver address
+- signature: identifier of the sender (generated from the private key)
+- nonce: auto-incrementing number indicating the n'th transaction made from this account
+- value: amount to send (in Wei)
+- input_data: optional field to include data (useful for interacting with Smart Contracts)
+- gasLimit: max amount of gas to be consumed by the transaction (more on gas later)
+- maxPriorityFeePerGas: maximum price of the consumed gas to be sent as tip to the validator
+- maxFeePerGas: maximum amount (in wei) user is willing to pay for 1 gas